-Some of our laboratory scientists helped to set up the UK’s first megalab for COVID-19 testing.
-Watch this video to find out why we need to test for the virus, how the laboratory was created, and how the various types of tests work.
+These videos explain why we need to test for the virus, how the laboratory was built, and how the various types of tests work.

-Why is the often quoted R number is so important for understanding how a pandemic develops, and for predicting the total number of expected infections.
+Why is the often quoted R number so important for understanding how a pandemic develops, and for predicting the total number of expected infections?

 By July 2021, some 40,000 patients had been enrolled in the trial worldwide.
-Results so far have shown that, whilst some treatments are not effective, drugs called dexamethasone and tocilizumab save lives; in March 2021 it was estimated that the use of dexamethasone had already saved 1 million lives globally.
+Results so far have shown that, whilst some treatments are not effective, drugs called dexamethasone and tocilizumab save lives.
+In March 2021 it was estimated that the use of dexamethasone had already saved 1 million lives globally.
 That’s a lot of lives!